Environmental and genetic factors influence on neurodevelopment – Sandra Ceccatelli group

 Research focus

-We have been studying the developmental alterations caused by NRXN1 deletion, different chemical contaminants, such as heavy metals or endocrine disruptors at levels relevant to human exposure, as well as excess glucocorticoids (GC) which has been linked to fetal growth restriction.
+Our studies have focused on the neurodevelopmental alterations caused by different environmental neurotoxic contaminants, such as heavy metals or endocrine disruptors at levels relevant to human exposure, as well as on the detrimental effects of excess glucocorticoids (GC) leading to fetal growth restriction.

 Illustration of the central clock